 Connection Requests | 100/week | 100-200/week, based on engagement | 100-200/week, based on engagement | No strict limit, but activity monitored | 100-200/week, based on engagement |

 Navigating LinkedIn’s limits can be tricky for anyone running outreach at scale – especially for those on a free LinkedIn account.
+Luckily, we’re experts in solutions.

 Here’s what we recommend: